Troy and Abed

 Jeff: Hey Abed.
 Your girlfriend will meet you at the flagpole in ten minutes.
 Goodbye.

-In "Epidemiology," Troy is shunned by a group of girls who are put off by his and Abed's excessively nerdy Halloween costumes, and realizes how far he has fallen from his Jerk Jock days in high school.
-Blaming Abed for his loss of social status, he changes into a "sexy" costume and proceeds to treat Abed as an embarrassment and liability... however, shortly afterward the party is overcome by a zombie epidemic with Troy and Abed as the last people standing.
-They end up trapped in the corner of an Abandoned Warehouse with a window allowing only one person to escape.
-Abed sacrifices himself in order to get Troy through the window, and in the last moments before Abed is overcome by the zombies, Troy looks back and says "I love you"... to which Abed responds with the classic "I know" from Star Wars.
+- In "Epidemiology," Troy and Abed end up trapped in the corner of an Abandoned Warehouse with a window allowing only one person to escape.
+Abed sacrifices himself in order to get Troy through the window, and in the last moments before Abed is overcome by the zombified partygoers, Troy looks back and says "I love you"... to which Abed responds with the classic "I know" from Star Wars.
 The whole moment is incredibly romantic and drips Anguished Declaration of Love, especially considering the fact that Troy has no apparent reference in mind when he chooses to tell Abed that he loves him.
 In fact, Abed turning the moment into a reference is the only thing keeping the scene from being viewed as a legitimate confession on Troy's part.
 Of course, neither of them remember it afterward, but the point still stands.

-Also, once Troy runs back into the building to adjust the thermostat, he comes across his zombiefied friends.
-He has absolutely no problem making wisecracks and punching Annie, shoving Pierce and only pauses before Shirley because he can't reference something if he doesn't know what she's dressed at, but it's at this moment that zombie!Abed shows up.
+- Also, once Troy runs back into the building to adjust the thermostat, he comes across his zombiefied friends.
+He has absolutely no problem making wisecracks, punching Annie, and shoving Pierce, and only pauses before Shirley because he can't reference something if he doesn't know what she's dressed at, but then zombie!Abed shows up.
 Cue Troy desperately trying to snap Abed out of it, complete with ABBA.
 The whole moment seems even more romantic given that the last thing Troy said to Abed was a love confession.

-It's also not a desperate attempt to save his life, as he could very easily punch Abed and continue onwards: Shirley didn't actually have a hold of Troy, and it wasn't until after he was bit that the others did grab hold.
-Troy couldn't hit Abed, even at the risk of his life and, given Troy's knowledge of film, he had to know that trying to reason with a zombie never has good results.
+- It's also not a desperate attempt to save his life, as he could very easily punch Abed and continue onwards: Shirley didn't actually have a hold of Troy, and it wasn't until after he was bit that the others did grab hold.
+Troy couldn't hit Abed, even at the risk of his life, and given Troy's knowledge of film, he must have known that trying to reason with a zombie never has good results.